featurevisor/featurevisor/docs/faq.md

 It depends.

-If you are a small team of developers, and you are comfortable working with YAMLs and git workflow, then yes, you can consider using Featurevisor.
+If you are a team or organization that is open to managing all their feature flags, experiments, or any remote configuration via a Git repository based workflow, then yes, Featurevisor can fit in nicely.

-But given the stable v1.0.0 has not landed yet, you should be prepared to deal with some bugs and issues.
+But until v1.0 stable has landed, you should be prepared to deal with some bugs and issues.

 ## Can I switch to another tool or SaaS later?